kplam624/Dojo-Finder/README.md

 ---

 As we look to continuously improve, our future versions may seek to:
-1. Link the New Jersey Counties dropdpown to more defined location on the map.
+1. Link the New Jersey Counties dropdown on the current "Home" Page to more defined location on the "Map" Page.
-2. Refine our County search on the website's "Data" page.
+2. Refine our County search or filter options on the website's "Data" Page in a more advanced manner.
-3. Update our site based on suggestions from our users.
+3. Continuously take in feedback and update our website based on suggestions from our users.

 Stay tuned!!